 The glymphatic connection is the most mechanistically compelling link between sleep and neurodegeneration.

-Chronic sleep deprivation would theoretically produce chronic amyloid accumulation — a direct contribution to the pathological deposits (amyloid plaques) characteristic of Alzheimer's disease.
+Chronic sleep deprivation would theoretically produce chronic amyloid accumulation -- a direct contribution to the pathological deposits (amyloid plaques) characteristic of Alzheimer's disease.
 This mechanism may explain why:

 • Epidemiological studies find 30-40% higher dementia risk in chronic short sleepers

-• Alzheimer's patients show glymphatic dysfunction and amyloid accumulation decades before symptoms
+• Alzheimer's patients show glymphatic dysfunction and amyloid accumulation decades before symptoms appear

 The Social Jetlag Problem

 For millions of workers and students, the problem is not inability to sleep but schedule misalignment.
-Natural chronotype (the timing of biological sleep propensity) varies widely and is substantially genetic: approximately 25% of people are morning chronotypes (larks), 25% are evening chronotypes (owls), and 50% are intermediate.
+Natural chronotype -- the timing of biological sleep propensity -- varies widely and is substantially genetic: approximately 25% of people are morning chronotypes (larks), 25% are evening chronotypes (owls), and 50% are intermediate.

-Can You Catch Up?
+Can You Catch Up on Lost Sleep?

-The appealing concept of "banking" sleep or fully paying off a "sleep debt" via weekend catch-up is not supported by biology.
+The appealing concept of "banking" sleep or fully paying off a sleep debt via weekend catch-up is not supported by biology.

 Frequently Asked Questions